ColdBox/ColdBox-Hero-To-SuperHero/steps/step-2.md

 ```sh
 server start port=42518
 ```

+> Tip: add `--debug` to the `server start` command to start the server in debug mode.

 Boom!
 Our REST API is now online and ready to be consumed.
 Let's test it out.